Last Update: December 7, 2024

 TVM Calculations Rules (Principles)

-So, two fundamental tenants of TVM calculations are:
+So, two fundamental tenets of TVM calculations are:

 Example 5: Write out the Present Value equation for a cash flow scenario where in year zero an investment of C (call it Co) occurs and at the end of the next 3 years income P1, P2 and P3 (respectively) are earned.
 The annual interest i is compounded quarterly and the income is paid annually and at mid year.